fastlane/fastlane/YourFirstPR.md

 ## Testing your changes

-[Testing _fastlane_](Testing.md) is so important, that the instructions have their own documentation file.
-They include [how to test your local changes](Testing.md#testing-your-local-changes) and [how to test your local fastlane code base with your setup](Testing.md#test-your-local-fastlane-code-base-with-your-setup).
+[Testing _fastlane_](Testing.md) is so important, that the instructions have their documentation file.
+They include [how to test your local changes](Testing.md#testing-your-local-changes) and [how to test your local Fastlane code base with your setup](Testing.md#test-your-local-Fastlane-code-base-with-your-setup).

 ## Submitting the PR